tiprankstipranks

 We will require significant additional capital to fund our business plan.

 We will be required to expend significant funds to develop our existing properties and to identify and acquire additional properties to diversify our property portfolio.
 We anticipate that we will be required to make substantial capital expenditures for the development of our Elk Creek Project.
-As of June 30, 2020, the Company had cash of $0.3 million and a working capital deficit of $7.7 million, compared to cash of $0.4 million and working capital deficit of $4.8 million on June 30, 2019.
-As of June 30, 2020, the Company's current planned operational needs were approximately $11.0 million through the end of fiscal 2021.
-From the date of this Form 10-K, we anticipate that we may need to raise approximately $9.5 million - $10.3 million to continue planned operations for the next twelve months.
-This estimate is net of C$1.5 million received from warrant exercises subsequent to June 30, 2020.
-This represents general overhead costs, expected costs relating to securing financing necessary for the Elk Creek Project, satisfying outstanding accounts payable, and potential retirement of our short-term debt obligations.
-Access to additional funds will be utilized to further advance the Elk Creek Project through substantive near-term milestones.
-We are actively pursuing such additional sources of debt and equity financing, and while we have been successful in doing so in the past, there can be no assurance we will be able to do so in the future.
+As of June 30, 2024, the Company had cash of $2.0 million and working capital deficit of $9.0 million, compared to cash of $2.3 million and working capital of $0.2 million on June 30, 2023.
+As of June 30, 2024, the Company's current planned operational needs are approximately $26.0 million through the end of fiscal 2025.
+From the date of this Annual Report on Form 10-K, the Company anticipates that it does not have sufficient cash to continue to fund basic operations for the next twelve months.
+This includes general overhead costs, satisfying outstanding accounts payable, and repayment of our short-term debt obligations.
+This also includes anticipated financing costs associated with the Elk Creek Project, including an updated mine plan in connection with the EXIM application process.
+The scope of these financing costs remains under discussion with EXIM.
+Access to additional funds will be utilized to fund basic operations as well as to further advance the Elk Creek Project through substantive near-term milestones.
+Except for funding under a $2.0 million non-revolving credit facility pursuant to the Smith Loan Agreement (as defined herein), and the potential for additional funding under the Yorkville Equity Facility Financing, each of which are discussed below under "Management's Discussion and Analysis of Financial Condition and Results of Operations – Liquidity and Capital Resources – Financing Activities," and the potential exercise of Options and Warrants, we currently have no further funding commitments or arrangements for additional financing at this time, and there is no assurance that we will be able to obtain any such additional financing on acceptable terms, if at all.
+In addition, pursuant to the Exchange Agreement, NioCorp is restricted from issuing equity or equity-linked securities (other than Common Shares) or any preferred equity or non-voting equity if such issuance would adversely impact the rights of the holders of the shares of Class B common stock of ECRC, without the consent of the holders of a majority of the shares of Class B common stock of ECRC.
+The April 2024 Purchase Agreement (as defined herein) also contains certain covenants that, among other things, limit NioCorp's ability to use the proceeds from the sale of the April 2024 Notes and the exercise of April 2024 Warrants to repay related party debt or to enter into any variable rate transaction, including issuances of equity or debt securities that are convertible into Common Shares at variable rates and any equity line of credit, ATM agreement, or other continuous offering of Common Shares, other than with Yorkville, subject to certain exceptions.
+Notwithstanding the restrictions set forth in the Exchange Agreement and the April 2024 Purchase Agreement, there is significant uncertainty that we would be able to secure any additional financing in the current equity or debt markets.
+We are actively pursuing additional sources of debt and equity financing, and while we have been successful in doing so in the past, there can be no assurance we will be able to do so in the future.
 Our ability to obtain necessary funding for these purposes, in turn, depends upon a number of factors, including the status of the national and worldwide economy and the price of the products we intend to produce.
 We may not be successful in obtaining the required financing or, if we can obtain such financing, such financing may not be on terms that are favorable to us.
+In addition, the potential EXIM Financing is subject to, among other matters, the satisfactory completion of due diligence, including the additional project activities identified in the PPL, the negotiation and settlement of final terms, and the negotiation of definitive documentation.
+There can be no assurance that the EXIM Financing will be completed on the terms described herein or at all.
 Our inability to access sufficient capital for our operations could have a material adverse effect on our financial condition, results of operations, or prospects.
 Sales of substantial amounts of securities may have a highly dilutive effect on our ownership or share structure.
 Sales of a large number of Common Shares in the public markets, or the potential for such sales, could decrease the trading price of the Common Shares and could impair our ability to raise capital through future sales of Common Shares.
 We have not yet commenced commercial production at any of our properties and, as such, have not generated positive cash flows to date and have no reasonable prospects of doing so unless successful commercial production can be achieved at our Elk Creek Project.
 We expect to continue to incur negative investing and operating cash flows until such time as we enter into successful commercial production.
 This will require us to deploy our working capital to fund such negative cash flow and to seek additional sources of financing.
 There is no assurance that any such financing sources will be available or sufficient to meet our requirements.
 There is no assurance that we will be able to continue to raise equity capital or to secure additional debt financing, or that we will not continue to incur losses.

 Debt & Financing - Risk 2